cmungall/robot-paper/results.md

 ## Case Study: Relation Ontology

+The Relation Ontology (RO) differs from most other ontologies, in that the majority of content is in the *RBox* (i.e. axioms about relations), whereas for most ontologies the majority of content is in the TBox (i.e. axioms about classes or terms).

 We extended the concept of an incoherent ontology to include incoherent RBoxes

 ## Case Study: GO